chris-ypj/ai-suggestion-items-to-buy/README.md

 ## Configuration

 * MongoDB connection details can be set via environment variables: `mongodb_uri`, `mongodb_db`.
+* If you want the database, please give a star and fork and then email me or comment.

 ## Deploy online

 * Integrate Docker and GitHub Actions for CI/CD.
 * Add front-end dashboard for live recommendation visualization.
+* This project is just backend, if you want some guidence on course project, devops or automation test, you can email me.
 * <img width="227" height="524" alt="image" src="https://github.com/user-attachments/assets/78633f0c-331d-4ff2-8644-459c52a18910" />